-Nags Head NC is located north of Oregon Inlet and Pea Island National Wildlife Refuge, and south of the Town of Kill Devil Hills.
-The town is an immensely popular area for vacationers from the United States as well as around the world.
-Many major travel publications have regarded Nags Head as one of the very best places for a family vacation in America.
+Nags Head, North Carolina, is located north of Oregon Inlet and Pea Island National Wildlife Refuge and south of Kill Devil Hills.
+The town is a trendy area for vacationers from the United States as well as around the world.
+Many major travel publications have regarded Nags Head as one of the best places for a family vacation in America.

 If you decide to vacation in the spring or fall, you won't have any trouble finding a peaceful spot in the sand to hang out under an umbrella.
 The ocean water in Nags Head (and other areas of the Outer Banks) is generally warm enough for swimming between May through October.

-If the water is too cold for swimming, there are plenty of other things to do, like shopping, putt-putt golf, restaurants, and attractions like the First Flight Adventure Park.
+If the water is too cold for swimming, there are many other things to do, like shopping, putt-putt golf, restaurants, and attractions like the First Flight Adventure Park.

 Things to do Nags Head NC

 The tallest natural sand dune system on the East Coast, Jockey's Ridge State Park, is hard to miss while driving along the bypass in Nags Head.
 So hike up the dunes, fly a kite, go sandboarding or learn how to hang glide; there are numerous reasons why you'll want to visit this OBX landmark!

 Admission is free, and hours are generally from sunrise to sunset.
 There is an excellent museum that's worth checking out.
 It has some interesting Nags Head artifacts and signage that is decades old.

 Climb and zip your way through the strenuous ropes course at the sound side First Flight Adventure Park.
 Suitable for youth and adults, this Nags Head attraction is great fun and a unique appeal to enjoy during your stay.